 More adventurous attendees might be interested in the yurt village with its separate heated bathhouse.
 Yurts are unheated and the location on the grounds may pose difficulties for those with mobility issues; however, parking is available nearby.

 Both cabins and yurts include facilities that are handicap accessible, including bathroom facilities.
 There is an ADA approved cabin available.
 When registering, please indicate if this is a need.

 Tannenbaum sleeps 10 and is handicap-accessible and ADA approved with four bedrooms and two bathrooms.

 Yucca sleeps 10.

 Willow has 2 bedrooms, 2 half-baths, and sleeps 12.

 Aspen and Columbine each sleep 10.

 Indian Paintbrush sleeps 12 and boasts a large carpeted common area with wood-burning stove and a full kitchen with separate dining room.
-This cabin sits off by itself to the northwest of the Meadow making it ideal for small, self contained participants who may need to keep medication cold or have special dietary concerns and want to bring options.

 The Yurt Village – Yurts are traditional portable housing units that were used by the nomads of Mongolia and across Asia.
 Our 6 yurts are updated versions made of wood and canvas.
 Each yurt is furnished with six sets of bunk beds, providing sleeping space for 12.
 They are built on wooden platforms and scattered through the forest near the Ben Smith Activity Center, in an area known as Yurt Village.
 Yurt Village is served by a central bathhouse with multiple toilet, shower, and sink facilities.
 This building is heated.
 There is also a separate handicap accessible bathroom; one yurt is set up for handicap accessibility.